rohit546/Carrier-Submission-Tracker-System-For-insurance-agency/EFORM_PROMPT_FOR_CURSOR.md

   // 2.
 Save to insured_information table
   const insuredInfo = await saveToInsuredInformation(formData);

   // 3.
+Get default agent (or assign to specific agent)
+  // IMPORTANT: Get the first agent from database, or assign to a specific agent const agent = await getDefaultAgent(); // You need to implement this

-Create submission
+  // 4.
+Create submission in Coversheet database
-  const submission = await createSubmission({
+  // This will automatically appear in Coversheet's "My Submissions" list const submission = await createSubmission({
     insuredInfoId: insuredInfo.id,
     businessName: formData.corporationName,
+    agentId: agent.id, // Assign to an agent so it appears in their list
+    status: 'draft',
+    source: 'eform', // IMPORTANT: Mark as 'eform' so it shows "NEW" tag
     eformSubmissionId: yourEformSubmissionId,
+    publicAccessToken: generateUUID(),
-    publicAccessToken: generateUUID(), // Store this!
+    insuredInfoSnapshot: insuredInfo, // Store snapshot });
-  });

-  // 4.
+  // 5.
 Store submission.id and submission.publicAccessToken for later use
   setSubmissionId(submission.id);
   setPublicAccessToken(submission.publicAccessToken);

-  // 5.
+  // 6.
 Show success message
-  // 6.
-Show "Download PDF" and "Start Quote" buttons };
+  // 7.
+Show "Download PDF" and "Start Quote" buttons
+  // NOTE: Submission is now automatically in Coversheet with "NEW" tag!
+};

 // "Start Quote" button handler